Post updated May 2025 due to this:

 Hand pumps!

-Your well probably uses an electric pump.
-If electricity goes out, your pump won't work -- meaning no water.
+Most water wells use an electric pump.
+If electricity goes out, the pump won't work -- meaning no water.
 This is one reason to consider a home electricity backup option like a gas or solar generator (more on this in a future post!)

 You could consider installing a hand pump somewhere on the property -- or in your house next to the water heater.